eddienubes/sagetest/README.md

 ## 🎬 Sagetest in action

 > There are several other methods which you can find in the [API documentation](http://google.com).
+> In general, the usage experience should resemble that of supertest.

 #### Express Endpoint Testing